Backpacking Europe and looking for useful tips? This article is all you need!

-Backpacking Europe is still one of my favorite things to do as a traveler.
-Though it’s true that I haven’t had the kind of adventure I had back in 2017 – where I crisscrossed the continent for 58 consecutive days – I keep visiting Europe whenever I get a chance, and thus, revive old memories.
+Backpacking Europe is one of my favorite things to do as a traveller.
+Though it’s true that I haven’t had the kind of adventure as I did in 2017 – where I crisscrossed the continent for 58 consecutive days – I keep visiting Europe whenever I get a chance, and thus, revive old memories.

 Here’s a quick video of my 2-month backpacking adventure in 2017:

-The best thing I love about backpacking in Europe is the ease of travel.
-From trains to tours to flights, in Europe, everything can be booked online.
-People are kind and helpful.
+In Europe, everything is easily accessible.
+People there are kind and helpful.
 The weather is perfect.
 Distances are short.
 And personal safety is never a question.
 In short, Europe is perfect for backpacking.

 During the summer, hostels brim with life, streets splurge with action, and travellers enjoy nightlife adding to the entire charm of long wonderous days.
 During the winter, winter brings Christmas markets, snowfall, hot and fresh meals, and a lot of indoor action, with a feel-cosy factor.

-There is history, art, culture, food, adventure, romance… if the world has it, Europe will have it!
+There is history, art, culture, food, adventure, romance… you name it (check these Europe photos and pictures).

 So, if I were to suggest a place for an epic backpacking adventure of your life, it will be Europe.